 Short for Laser-Assisted In Situ Keratomileusis, LASIK in Honolulu, HI uses targeted excimer laser beam energy to gently remove, or ablate, corneal tissue to correct refractive errors and help patients see clearly.
 Millions of patients choose to undergo LASIK each year, and achieve clear vision without the need for glasses or contact lenses, while also benefiting from minimal downtimes and little to no post-operative discomfort.

 Although LASIK is considered a safe procedure, it is not ideal for everyone.
-Your doctor will perform a thorough evaluation to determine whether bladeless LASIK in Honolulu, HI is appropriate for you, or if you would benefit from another type of refractive procedure.
+Your doctor will perform a thorough evaluation to determine whether bladeless LASIK is appropriate for you, or if you would benefit from another type of refractive procedure.
 The ideal LASIK candidate:

 - Is over 18 years old